krystianopryszek99/Emerging-Technologies/README.md

 To run the notebooks follow the below instructions:
 1. Clone this repository onto your machine `git clone https://github.com/krystianopryszek99/Emerging-Technologies.git`
 2. Open the folder `Emerging-Technologies` and open the cmd
-3. Run the follow command `jupyter lab`
+3. Run the follow command `docker-compose up`
+4. Copy the link provided and paste it into the web browser

 ## Weekly Labs
 I have seperate repository for the weekly labs to keep this repository tidy for the assessment.